Pavel-research/raml-specs-separated/example.md

 ## Defining a garage

-The following table enumerates the possible nodes at the root of a Vehicles document:
+The following table enumerates the possible nodes at the root of the Garage:

 | Name  | Description |
 |:----------|:----------|